-Flow Enterprise uses the Replicated Administration Console for configuration of many of its settings.
-The console is located on port 8800 of the server that you installed Replicated on.
-For example, if you set your hostname to "flow.mycompany.com" during that process, the console is available at https://flow.mycompany.com:8800.
+Flow Enterprise Server uses the KOTS Administration Console for configuration of many of its settings.
+The console is located on port 8800 of the server that you installed Flow Enterprise Server on.
+For example, if you set your hostname to

 Flow Host Settings

-There are several very important settings in this area:
+There are several important settings in this area:

-- Administrator E-mail Address: This setting should be an administrator e-mail address that can be used in the case of severe system error.
-It must be a valid e-mail address.
+- Administrator E-mail Address: This should be an administrator email address that can be used in the case of severe system error.
+It must be a valid email address.

-This section controls how Flow Enterprise sends e-mail to your end users.
-To enter the e-mail server settings, you must enable the Use E-mail Server.
+This section controls how Flow Enterprise Server sends email to your end users.
+To enter the email server settings, you must check the box next to Use E-mail Server.
 Setting up an email server is recommended to get the most out of Flow Enterprise Server.

 - E-mail Server Port: This is the port used for your SMTP server.
 It is usually 25, 465, or 587.

 - E-mail Server Login Method: This is the login method that should be used.
-The default of "Plain" is best for 99% of cases.
+The default of Plain is best in most cases.

-- E-mail Server Username: This is the username used to authenticate with your e-mail server.
-This is highly recommended.
+- E-mail Server Username: This is the username used to authenticate with your email server.

-- E-mail Server Password: This is the password that is used to authenticate the user.
+- E-mail Server Password: This is the password used to authenticate the user.

-- From E-mail Address: This is the address that all e-mails will come from.
-For example, if you set it to firstname.lastname@example.org, all the emails will have that in the "From" field.
+- From E-mail Address: This is the address that all non-reporting emails are sent from.
+For example, if you set it to firstname.lastname@example.org, all the emails will have that in the From field.

-- Use TLS For E-mail Server Button: This button, if selected, enables Start TLS for communication with the SMTP server.
+- Use TLS for E-mail Server: This checkbox enables TLS for communication with the SMTP server.

-You will also notice that you have the ability to test the e-mail settings you've entered by clicking Test Email Settings.
-This will simply test that authentication is available and will succeed.
-It will not send an e-mail.
+You can test the email settings you've entered by clicking Test Email Settings.
+This tests whether authentication is available and successful.
+It does not send an email.

-Note: If your email server is an "open relay" and does not require authentication, you must input a single space character " " as your username and password values.
-A single space will server as a "none" entry, but the field can not be left empty otherwise an invalid null type value will be passed instead of the expected empty un/pw.
+Note: If your email server is an open relay and does not require authentication, you must input a single space character " " as your username and password values.
+A single space serves as a "none" entry, but the field cannot be left empty, otherwise an invalid null type value will be passed instead of the expected empty username and password.

 This section is where you define the location of temporary storage for your repository data.
-In the field Repository Path, simply enter the path on the server that you prepared.
+In the field Storage Path, enter the path on the server that you prepared.
 Learn more about the app directory requirements.

 External Database Settings